-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall and spring semesters.
 Introduction to Computers introduces students to computer hardware, software applications, and procedures applied to academic and career success.
 It provides an introduction to Windows, Internet, electronic mail, word processing, spreadsheets, database management, and presentation software.
 (GE, ACTS EQUIVALENT COURSE NUMBER: CPSI 1003)

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
-Offered in the fall semester.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
+Offered in the fall and spring semesters.
 This course is an introduction for the beginning computer information systems technology student.
 It includes a survey of computing and an introduction to computer hardware and software.
 This course along with Computer Hardware and Software II prepares the students for the Comp/TIA A+ certification examination.
 (GE)

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the fall and spring semesters.
 This course, an introduction to local area networks (LANs), is the first course of study of networking.
 The student will learn to make networking cables, structured wire installations, and build and troubleshoot simple LANs.
+Other topics include the OSI Model, data link and network layer devices, IP addresses, subnet masking, ARP,

-Other topics include the OSI Model, data link and network layer devices, IP addresses, subnet masking, ARP, RARP, cabling, topologies, wiring closets, and basic electrical and electronic issues in networks.
+RARP, cabling, topologies, wiring closets, and basic electrical and electronic issues in networks.
 The course prepares the student for CIS 1203 Introduction to Network Administration, the second semester of the CompTIA Network+ certification training.

-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
-ACT Math score of 17, COMPASS Algebra score of 27, Classic ACCUPLACER Elementary Algebra score of 48, or a grade of "C" or higher in ACAD 0803 Basic Algebra or MATH 1253 Applied Technical Math.
-Offered in the spring semester.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading; AND ACT Math score of 17, COMPASS Algebra score of 27, Classic ACCUPLACER Elementary Algebra score of 48, ACCUPLACER NG QAS score of 230, or grade of "C" or higher in MATH 1253 Applied Technical Math.
+Offered in the fall and spring semesters.
 This course covers the fundamentals of computer programming.
 Through the use of C#, students will be given the skill sets required to perform all aspects of program operation.
 Logical thinking, flowcharting, program flow control structures, event processing, and graphical user interface concepts are the focus of this class.
 Structured program design is also stressed.
 Upon completion, students will have the background required to master more advanced programming concepts.
 (GE)